dipscom/nuxt-gsap-plugins/README.md

 # nuxt-gsap-plugins

-> A skeleton repo to help begginers setup GSAP&#39;s plugins in Nuxt
+> A skeleton repo to help beginners setup GSAP&#39;s plugins in Nuxt

 ## Build Setup